chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Claire Micklin first discovered Chi Hack Night through Chicago Women Developers, who sent out an invitation to the Divvy Data Challenge presentation.
-She attended the presentation and was fascinated by all opportunities at Chi Hack Night to make apps that helped citizens and government engage better with their cities and communities.
+I first discovered Chi Hack Night through Chicago Women Developers, who sent out an invitation to the Divvy Data Challenge presentation.
+I attended the presentation and was fascinated by all opportunities at Chi Hack Night to make apps that helped citizens and government engage better with their cities and communities.

 **What are you presenting at the Summit?**

-Claire will be speaking twice at the CfA Summit.
-First, on Wednesday, September 30 (3:15-4:15pm), she’ll be speaking on a panel called [Communicating with Citizens Using Data Visualization](https://www.codeforamerica.org/summit/schedule/#breakout_123) which explores how data visualizations can be used to engage citizens around government transparency, transportation issues, urban planning, and environmental resiliency.
+I will be speaking twice at the CfA Summit.
+First, on Wednesday, September 30 (3:15-4:15pm), I'll be speaking on a panel called [Communicating with Citizens Using Data Visualization](https://www.codeforamerica.org/summit/schedule/#breakout_123) which explores how data visualizations can be used to engage citizens around government transparency, transportation issues, urban planning, and environmental resiliency.

-Then, on Thursday, October 1, (4:30-5:30pm) She’ll be co-presenting with Derek Eder at the [Lessons from Organizing Chi Hack Night](https://www.codeforamerica.org/summit/schedule/#breakout_157).
+Then, on Thursday, October 1, (4:30-5:30pm) I'll be co-presenting with Derek at the [Lessons from Organizing Chi Hack Night](https://www.codeforamerica.org/summit/schedule/#breakout_157).
 Derek will focus on how Chi Hack Night is run and what makes it successful.
-Claire will present a case study on how she managed the process of creating My Building Doesn’t Recycle, a project that which was brought into existence at Chi Hack Night.
+I will present a case study on how she managed the process of creating My Building Doesn’t Recycle, a project that which was brought into existence at Chi Hack Night.

-You can also catch her demo-ing [My Building Doesn’t Recycle](http://mybuildingdoesntrecycle.com/) at the Tech Fair, on Thursday, October 1, 12:30-2:30pm.
+You can also catch me demo-ing [My Building Doesn’t Recycle](http://mybuildingdoesntrecycle.com/) at the Tech Fair, on Thursday, October 1, 12:30-2:30pm.

 **Who are you interested in meeting?**

-Claire is interesting in meeting people who are interested in how a user-centered design process (ideation to shipping and beyond) and how it can be leveraged to produce civic tech that is engaging and has impact.
-She is also interested in civic tech that is aimed at affecting policy change.
+People who are interested in how a user-centered design process (ideation to shipping and beyond) and how it can be leveraged to produce civic tech that is engaging and has impact.
+I'm also interested in civic tech that is aimed at affecting policy change.

 **What would you like to brag about?**

-Claire is the proud parent of a now-thriving formerly stray, toothless, tailless cat named Matias.
+I'm is the proud parent of a now-thriving formerly stray, toothless, tailless cat named Matias.

 **What's your favorite Chicago food?**

-Her favorite Chicago food is El Milagro Tortillas and tortilla chips.
+El Milagro Tortillas and tortilla chips.

 ## [Genevieve Nielsen](https://www.twitter.com/GenNielsen)